 This post will walk through the process of deploying an external Platform Services Controller (PSC) appliance.
 The PSC was introduced with vSphere 6.0 to deal with infrastructure services such as Single Sign-On, Certificate Authority, and licensing.
 For more information on the Platform Services Controller review this KB.

 The PSC can be either embedded within the vCenter Server, or external to allow scale out for larger environments.
 When deciding if an embedded or external PSC is appropriate review the vCenter Server deployment models here.
 The external PSC can be installed as a virtual appliance, or installed on a Windows server (virtual or physical).
 Environments can be mixed, for example a PSC virtual appliance can be deployed where a physical Windows vCenter currently exists.
-You may also want to review the following posts:

 Mount the ISO on your computer.
 The VCSA 6.5 installer is compatible with Mac, Linux, and Windows.
 Browse to the corresponding directory for your operating system, e.g. \vcsa-ui-installer\win32.
 Right click Installer and select Run as administrator.
 As we are installing a new instance click Install.

 On the welcome page click Next.
 Accept the license agreement and click Next.